ugoogalizer/aqi/README.md

 ### Initial Software Setup

 * Install raspbian on the pi.
+* Optionally, configure the Pi to be headless by configuring wireless and enabling SSH  before inserting the SD Card into the Pi (https://www.raspberrypi.org/documentation/configuration/wireless/headless.md)
+* Boot the Pi and SSH in.
 * Clone this (or a forked copy) of this repo to your pi:
 ```
  git clone https://github.com/ugoogalizer/aqi-pi.git
 ```
-* Copy the contents of the html directory into /var/www/html
+* Copy the contents of the html directory into /var/www/html and install some python packages and a lightweight HTTP server
 ```
 sudo cp ./html/* /var/www/html
 sudo apt install python-serial python-enum lighttpd